SpamixOfficial/taap-rs/docs/MAIN.md

     //
     // When we have parsed our args, we also want to save the result!
-    // To do this we create a new variable, and contain our parsed args in that variable let parsed_arguments = arguments.parse_args();
+    // To do this we create a new variable, and contain our parsed args in that variable
+    // If we want to use a custom argument-list we can pass it using Some(std::env::Args)
+    // In this case we don't want to do that, so we pass None let parsed_arguments = arguments.parse_args();

     // Now let's use our arguments!